Buying Solar Panels? What to Avoid

 This is another serious mistake that most people make—misunderstanding how the existing solar rebate and feed-in tariffs (what you receive when you export your excess solar power back into the main grid) work.

 We have provided more details on about the solar rebates here, but in summary, a solar ‘rebate’ is a financial incentive offered by the federal government while the feed-in tariff is a financial incentive provided by a state government.

 The misunderstanding surrounding paybacks from solar comes from one of two fallacies:

 Firstly, “The only benefits from solar investment are what your power company prints on your bill.”

-Secondly, Most people have the perception that installing a decent-sized solar panel system automatically translates into a zero electricity bill and followed by a fat cheque every other quarter from their power company.
+Secondly, Most people have the perception that installing a decent-sized solar panel system translates into a zero electricity bill and followed by a fat cheque every other quarter from their power company.

 However, this doesn’t mean households and businesses can’t significantly cut their electricity bills using solar—my recent electricity bill was just $49 for an 8-person household.